 Qualifications to Be an Architect in the U.S.

-Architects are responsible for designing buildings and structures of all kinds.
+Architects design buildings and structures of all kinds.
 Because architecture combines aesthetic vision, functional execution and human safety, the requirements to become a licensed architect encompass strict standards for education, experience and testing.
-Individuals interested in becoming architects need at least a bachelor's degree in the field and must complete internship and examination requirements for state licensure.
+Individuals interested in becoming architects need at least a professional bachelor's degree in architecture, and they must meet internship requirements and pass an exam to earn state licensure.